jimhigson/oboe.js/writing/main/5_Implementation.md

 the final Javascript.
 Additionally, the http adaptor[^1] is capable of using XHRs as a streaming source when used with supporting browsers.

-After combining into a single file, Javascript source can made significantly smaller by removing comments and reducing names to a single character.
-For Oboe the popular library *Uglify* is used for minification.
-Uglify performs only surface optimisations, operating on the AST level but concentrating mostly on compact syntax.
-I also considered Google's Closure compiler.
-Closure resembles a traditional compiler optimiser by leveraging a deeper understanding to search for smaller representations, unfortunately at the cost of safety.
+After combining into a single file, Javascript source can be minified: made smaller using size-optimisations such as reducing scoped symbols to a single character or stripping out the comments.
+For Oboe the popular minification library *Uglify* was chosen.
+Uglify performs only surface optimisations, operating on the AST level but concentrating mostly on producing compact syntax.
+I also considered Google's *Closure Compiler* which resembles a traditional optimiser by leveraging a deeper understanding to search for smaller representations.
+Unfortunately,
-Decidability in highly dynamic languages is often impossible and Closure operates on a well-advised subset of Javascript, delivering no reasonable guarantee of equivalence when code is not written as the Closure authors expected.
-Integration tests should catch any such failures but for the time being I have a limited appetite for a workflow which forces me to be suspicious of the project's build process.
+proving equivalence in highly dynamic languages is often impossible and Closure Compiler is only safe given a project that uses a well-advised subset of Javascript, delivering no reasonable guarantee of equivalence if code is not written as the Closure team expected.
+Integration tests should catch any such failures but for the time being I decided a slightly larger file is a worthwhile tradeoff for a slightly safer build process.

 Styles of Programming
 ---------------------